mariamcook/HackAI-Intro-fine-tune-LLMs/README.md

 2. Locally prompt the InstructABSA model for aspect term extraction (ATE) and aspect-based sentiment analysis (ABSA) using the InstructABSA few-shot templates.
 InstructABSA is a prior fine-tuned version of TK-instruct, in turn an instruction-tuned version of the T5 LLM.
 See here for more information about InstructABSA: https://github.com/kevinscaria/instructabsa

 3. Use BERT embeddings to compare language used about policies in government news in different years (2024 and 2025) under different UK administrations (common crawl source files and subsets of this data from the Bristol Web Archives for Social Sciences Datathon https://www.urbaneconomies.co.uk/datathon.html also included in the data folder).
 Notebook (3b) to search through scraped web text for a set of policy keywords also included so that alternative keywords can be queried instead.
+Policy keywords discussed and defined by Group 5 at the Datathon: Meng Le Zhang, Aditi Dutta, Esha Sadia Nasir, Mariam Cook, Helena Byrne, E Chern Wong.

 We will be working on Google Colab, if you are working in a different environment please see the requirements.txt and make the necessary adapatations to model saving.